websight-io/docs/docs/docs/release-notes/websight-cms/index.md

 ## 1.10.0 <small>March 1, 2023</small>

-#### Page Editor
-- Fixed an issue with loading the manifest file by a browser.

 #### Page and Asset Management
 - Fixed crash when a user uploads multiple assets at the same time.
 - Fixed broken list of pages for a space when its first node in the resource browser contains an object other than pages, for example, policies.